iloncka-ds/culicidaelab-server/README.md

   - [Python library (AGPL-3.0)](https://github.com/iloncka-ds/culicidaelab) providing core ML functionality
   - [Web server (AGPL-3.0)](https://github.com/iloncka-ds/culicidaelab-server) hosting API services
-  - [Mobile app (AGPL-3.0)](https://gitlab.com/mosquitoscan/mosquitoscan-app) for field use with optimized models
+  - Mobile apps (AGPL-3.0): [mosquitoscan](https://gitlab.com/mosquitoscan/mosquitoscan-app) for independent use with optimized models and [culicidaelab-mobile](https://gitlab.com/iloncka-ds/culicidaelab-mobile) for educational and research purposes as part of the CulicidaeLab Ecosystem.

 These components form a cohesive ecosystem where datasets used for training models that power applications, the Python library provides core functionality to the web server, and the server exposes services consumed by the mobile application.
 All components are openly licensed, promoting transparency and collaboration.